Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Background

 \subsection{Conjugate gradient method}

-The conjugate gradient method (CG) is a well-established iterative method for solving symmetric positive-definite (spd) systems of linear equations of the form $Ax = b$.
-The algorithm does not require any matrix-matrix multiplications, making CG particularly effective when dealing with sparse matrices.
-The method creates a sequence of search directions $d_i$ which are orthogonal in $A$-norm to each other i.e. $d_i^\transp Ad_j = 0$ for $i \neq j$.
-These search directions are used to update the solution iterate $x_k$.
-Since it is possible to compute the optimal step size in closed form for each search direction, the method is guaranteed to converge \cite{shewchuk1994introduction}.
+The conjugate gradient method (CG) is a well-established iterative method for solving symmetric and positive-definite (abbreviated spd and denoted by $\spd_n$) systems of linear equations of the form $\mA \vx = \vb$.
+The algorithm does not require any matrix-matrix multiplications, making CG particularly effective when dealing with large-scale and sparse matrices \citep{saad2003}.
+The method creates a sequence of search directions $\vp_i$ from the corresponding Krylov subspace which are orthogonal with respect to the inner product induced by the matrix $\mA$, i.e. $\vp_i^\transp \mA \vp_j = 0$ for $i \neq j$.
+In other words, the search directions are mutually \textit{conjugate} to each other.
+These search directions are used to update the solution iterate $\vx_k$.
+Since it is possible to compute the optimal step size in closed form for each search direction, the method is guaranteed to converge within $n$ steps \citep{shewchuk1994introduction}.
+Typically, the initial search direction $\vp_0$ is chosen as the \textit{gradient} of the corresponding quadratic program given by $\vb - \mA \vx_0$ \citep{nazareth2009conjugate}.
+In Algorithm~\ref{alg:spcc} the preconditioned conjugate gradient method is shown.
+The original conjugate gradient algorithm can be recovered by setting $\mP = \mI$.\looseness=-1

-\paragraph{Convergence} The convergence of CG to the optimal solution $x_\star$ depends on the spectral properties of the matrix $A$.
-Using the condition number $\kappa(A)$, a linear bound of the error in the number of conjugate gradient steps $k$ is given by
+\paragraph{Convergence} The convergence of CG to the true solution $\vx_\star$ depends on the spectral properties of the matrix $\mA$.
+Using the condition number $\kappa(\mA)$, a linear worst-case bound of the error in the number of taken CG steps $k$ is given by \citep{carson2022}\looseness=-1

 However, in practice the CG method often converges significantly faster and the convergence also depends on the distribution of eigenvalues and the initial residual.
-Clustered eigenvalues lead to faster convergence \cite{carson2022}.
-A common approach to speed up the convergence is to precondition the system to improve its spectral properties.
+Clustered eigenvalues hereby lead to faster convergence.
+Further, a large condition number does not always imply a slow convergence of the iterative scheme.
+On the other hand, a small condition number leads to a fast convergence \citep{carson2022}.
+A common approach to accelerate the convergence is to precondition the linear equation system to improve its spectral properties leading to faster convergence \citep{benzi2002preconditioning}.